HristoDimitrovv/terraform-project/terraform/modules/byoi-alb/README.md

 Description : The security group ID for the ALB instance.
 If not specified it will be created in the default VPC SG.

 vpc_ids string
 Description : The VPC ID that you want to use.
-If you do not set it, it will use the default VPC ID
+If you do not set it, it will use the default VPC ID.

+tags map(string)
+Description : Choose the tags to be applied to the bucket.

 health_check
 Description = Health check parameters.
 You can override them in the root module with "health_check = {}" and assign all field values as shown below